 - What Should be Included

-1. The Basics: What is a Release of Liability or Waiver Form?
+1. What is a Release of Liability or Waiver Form?

 A Release of Liability Form or Waiver of Liability Agreement is a legal document between two parties — the Releasor or person promising not to sue — and the Releasee or person or company who is potentially liable.
 By signing this form, the Releasor acknowledges that he or she understands the risks and claims involved and agrees to not sue the Releasee for past or future injuries or damages.